 Health Screening Process

-In order to maintain a safe work environment, all employees, students, contractors and visitors are required to use Hawk Check (an electronic self assessment tool) on a daily basis before coming to campus.
+In order to maintain a safe work environment, all employees, students, contractors and visitors are required to use Hawk Check (an electronic self assessment tool) every day whether you are coming to campus or not.
 Students who live on campus should complete the assessment daily before leaving their room.
 If they have not left the campus, they should follow the instructions provided by the Office of Residence Life for monitoring their health.
 This self-assessment tool will help people identify if they may have:

 - Been in contact with a person diagnosed with COVID-19.